glouppe/info8002-large-scale-data-systems/lecture9.md

 # Hash tables

-A **hash table** is data data structure that implements an associative array abstract data type, i.e. a structure than can map keys to values.
+A **hash table** is a data structure that implements an associative array abstract data type, i.e. a structure than can map keys to values.
 - It uses a *hash function* to compute an index into array of buckets or slots, from which the desired value can be found.
 - Efficient and scalable: $\mathcal{O}(1)$ look-up and store operations (on a single machine).